 The laboratory cells have already achieved more than 10.000 charging cycles and more than 90 percent charging efficiency.
 The simple structure enables cost-effective production, aluminum is not a critical resource and does not even have to meet special quality criteria as a battery material.
 Inexpensive electrolytes based on urea can be used in the AIB.
 As an example of a realistic application in a few years, the Fraunhofer THM named highly dynamic network storage in stationary systems, because these usually require inexpensive cells with high power density.

 Israeli company StoreDot is the first manufacturer to mass-produce silicon-based XFC batteries for electric cars.
-For testing, revolutionary A-Sample cells were manufactured by the Chinese company EVE Energy, which have been tested by automotive companies in real use since November 2021.
+For testing, revolutionary A-Sample cells were manufactured by the Chinese company EVE Energy, which have been tested in real-world use by automotive companies since November 2021.
 The XFC batteries are to be produced on a large scale by 2024.
-The batteries can be charged extremely quickly and mean a revolution for electric cars.
+The batteries can be charged extremely quickly and mean a revolution for Electric Cars.

 Outlook and opportunities